-Just like traditional bubble tea or boba, cheese tea has been a staple in the Asian food and beverage scene for years, even Japan has began to adopt it.
+Just like traditional bubble tea or boba, cheese tea has been a staple in the Asian food and beverage scene for years.
+Even Japan has began to adopt it.
 It was only until recently that the United States and other parts of the world started to adopt the idea of cheese tea.
-You can say the other parts of the world including the US have been slow at adopting delicious drink ideas from the Asian culture, but that’s where Talk Boba is here to help!
+You can say the other parts of the world including the US have been slow at adopting delicious drink ideas from the Asian culture.
+That’s where Talk Boba is here to help!

 Where Can I Find Cheese Tea?

 High quality premium bubble tea found in many states in the United States.
-With over 10 locations across busy urban cities like New York and Los Angeles you’ll be able to find cheese tea fairly easy from Gong Cha.
-Their milk foam series includes green tea, black tea, earl grey tea, oolong tea, dirty brown sugar pearl milk tea (our favorite milk foam tea) and winter melon.
+With over 10 locations across busy urban cities like New York and Los Angeles you’ll be able to find cheese tea easily from Gong Cha.
+Their milk foam series includes green tea, black tea, earl grey tea, oolong tea, dirty brown sugar pearl milk tea (our favorite milk foam tea), and winter melon.

 A huge tea chain serving up some of the most premium and high quality tea blends in China and Asia.
 Hey Tea offers their original cheese tea that has its cheese imported from New Zealand.
 You know you have some great products when you take the extra step to import from one of the best dairy countries.